winitzki/lamonte-jexer-wikis/porting.md

   resizes the window, so the "jexer.TTerminal.ptypipe" system property must be set to "true".

-* A Windows version of ptypipe is planned in the future to use the [Windows Pseudoconsole functions](https://docs.microsoft.com/en-us/windows/console/creating-a-pseudoconsole-session) to provide equivalent functionality of forkpty() (CreateProcess())
+* A Windows version of ptypipe is desired in the future to use the [Windows Pseudoconsole functions](https://docs.microsoft.com/en-us/windows/console/creating-a-pseudoconsole-session) to provide equivalent functionality of forkpty() (CreateProcess())